wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 $$
 \begin{align}
-\text{Task execution time}  & = \text{input read time}\; + \;\text{compute time}\; + \;\text{output  write time}\\
+\text{Task execution time}  & = \text{input read}\; + \;\text{compute}\; + \;\text{output  write}\\
                             & = 200 / 100 + 1000 / 100 + 10 / 100\\
-                            & = 12.1 \text{sec}
+                            & = 12.1\; \text{sec}
 \end{align}
 $$
-The above assumes that data is read/written from/to the disk at 100 MB/sec, the smallest of the disk bandwidth (500 MB/sec) and of the bottleneck link bandwidth (100 MB/sec).
+The above assumes that data is read/written from/to the disk at 100 MB/sec,
+the smallest of the disk bandwidth (500 MB/sec) and of the bottleneck link bandwidth (100 MB/sec).
 The above equation is only a rough estimate because, as we've seen several time already in these modules, the network behavior is more complex than the above equation makes it out to be.
 This is especially true when network latencies are high, which is the case here with a 10ms latency on the wide-area link that connects the storage resource to the compute resources.
 We'll see below how (in)accurate these estimates can be.
-But as a general note, as we progress through these pedagogic modules and platforms become increasingly complex, we will rely more and more on simulation results and less and less on back-of-the-envelope estimates.
+But as a general note, as we progress through these pedagogic modules, platforms become increasingly complex.
+As a result, we will rely more and more on simulation results and less and less on back-of-the-envelope estimates.

 ### Example Workflow